GerardMaggiolino/GerardMaggiolino.github.io/_posts/Python-Guide/2018-06-14-python-as-second-language.md

     <P></P></a>
     <a href="{{ site.baseurl }}
         {% link _posts/Python-Guide/2018-06-14-basic-types-python.md %}">
-        2. Basic Types and Operations
+        2. Basic Types, Syntax, and Operations
     <P></P></a>